espansione8/dienchan/.clinerules/context-vscode.md

 ## Svelte Frontend Conventions

-- When using `export let data`, always use:
+- When using `export let data` in +page.svelte file, always use:
   ```svelte
   let { data } = $props();
   ```
-- When declaring a `let` in the Svelte frontend, use:
+- When declaring a `let` in +page.svelte file, always use:
   ```svelte
   $state()
   ```